 Selecting Bathroom Fixtures Sink, Lavatory & Basin

-With so many options to choose from, selecting the right bathroom fixtures requires a little knowledge to get it right the first time — and getting it wrong can be costly as well as inconvenient.
-Here is the basic information you will need to help you choose fixtures appropriate for your style, taste and budget.
+With so many options to choose from, selecting the right bathroom fixtures requires a little knowledge to get it right the first time, and getting it wrong can be costly as well as inconvenient.

-Is it a Sink, a Lavatory or a Basin?
+Is it a Sink, a Lavatory, or a Basin?

-If you are wondering what the distinction is between a lavatory, a basin and a bathroom sink, the answer is: not much.
+If you are wondering what the distinction is between a lavatory, a basin, and a bathroom sink, the answer is: not much.

-They all describe a sink installed in a bathroom and are pretty much used interchangeably.
 Lavatory and basin refer only to bath sinks.
 You rarely hear a kitchen sink described as a "basin" (except in France, and the French don't pronounce it right).

-The word "sink" means all of these but when professionals use the term to describe a bath sink it typically refers to a sink that is not mounted in a cabinet: for example a pedestal or wall sink.
+The word "sink" means all of these, but when professionals use the term to describe a bath sink, it typically refers to a sink that is not mounted in a cabinet: for example, a pedestal or wall sink.
 The word lavatory usually means a sink mounted in or on a cabinet.

 The word "basin" is a little more ambiguous.
-It usually just means a bath sink but some plumbers use the word to mean just the bowl portion of the sink as in "this sink has a deep basin".
+It usually just means a bath sink, but some plumbers use the word to mean just the bowl portion of the sink, as in "this sink has a deep basin".

 So that's the difference.
 As we said, not much.
 You can use basin, bathroom sink, or lavatory to mean a sink used in a bathroom.
 Just about everyone will understand what you mean.